 The negotiations on how to share the water have been going on since 1972.

-- 1972: Joint River Commission (JRC) was established by India and Bangladesh in the Indo-Bangla Treaty of Friendship.
+- 1972: The Joint River Commission (JRC) was established by India and Bangladesh in the Indo-Bangla Treaty of Friendship.

 India |